Skip to content

 Will my marketing permissions change?

-NatWest will be allowed to send you marketing communications on the basis of the marketing permissions you provided to Sainsbury’s Bank and, if applicable, the Sainsbury’s Group before 1 May 2025.
-So, any marketing you may receive from NatWest will reflect your existing marketing permissions.
+NatWest will send you any marketing communications on the basis of the marketing permissions you provided to Sainsbury’s Bank and, if applicable, the Sainsbury’s Group before 1 May 2025.

-The only exception to this is if, before 1 May 2025, you have provided marketing permissions for the same marketing purpose(s) to both Sainsbury’s Bank and NatWest.
-In this case, the permission you provided to NatWest will apply even if it is different to the permission you provided to Sainsbury’s Bank.
+If you’ve provided marketing permissions for the same marketing purpose(s) to Sainsbury’s Bank and NatWest, the permission you applied to NatWest will apply, even if it’s different to the one you provided to Sainsbury’s Bank.

-For example, if you have opted in to marketing from Sainsbury’s Bank in relation to financial products, but you have separately opted out of receiving direct marketing in relation to financial products from NatWest, you will not receive any marketing from NatWest in relation to financial products after 1 May 2025.
+For example, if you have opted in to marketing from Sainsbury’s Bank in relation to financial products, but you have separately opted out of receiving direct marketing in relation to financial products from NatWest, you will not receive any marketing from NatWest in relation to financial products.